MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/export-import-config-data-for-live-chat.md

 ---
-title: "Export and import unified routing data for live chat | MicrosoftDocs"
+title: "Migrate unified routing data for live chat | MicrosoftDocs"
-description: "Learn to export and import data pertaining to live chat from source to target environments in Omnichannel for Customer Service." ms.date: 10/10/2022 ms.topic: article
+description: "Learn to export and import data pertaining to live chat from source to target environments in Omnichannel for Customer Service." ms.date: 11/08/2022 ms.topic: article
 author: neeranelli
 ms.author: nenellim